Linuxbrew/brew/docs/Formula-Cookbook.md

 A Symbol (e.g. `:x11`) specifies a [`Requirement`](http://www.rubydoc.info/github/Homebrew/brew/master/Requirement) which can be fulfilled by one or more formulae, casks or other system-wide installed software (e.g. X11).

-A Hash (e.g. `=>`) specifies a formula dependency with some additional information.
-Given a single string key, the value can take several forms:
+A Hash (e.g. `=>`) adds information to a dependency.
+Given a String or Symbol, the value can be one or more of the following values:

-*   a Symbol (currently one of `:build`, `:test`, `:optional` or `:recommended`)
-    - `:build` means that dependency is a build-time only dependency so it can be skipped when installing from a bottle or when listing missing dependencies using `brew missing`.
+* `:build` means that dependency is a build-time only dependency so it can be skipped when installing from a bottle or when listing missing dependencies using `brew missing`.
-      - `:test` means that dependency is only required when running `brew test`.
+* `:test` means that dependency is only required when running `brew test`.
-    - `:optional` generates an implicit `with-foo` option for the formula.
+* `:optional` generates an implicit `with-foo` option for the formula.
 This means that, given `depends_on "foo" => :optional`, the user must pass `--with-foo` in order to use the dependency.
-    - `:recommended` generates an implicit `without-foo` option, meaning that the dependency is enabled by default and the user must pass `--without-foo` to disable this dependency.
+* `:recommended` generates an implicit `without-foo` option, meaning that the dependency is enabled by default and the user must pass `--without-foo` to disable this dependency.
 The default description can be overridden using the normal option syntax (in this case, the option declaration must precede the dependency):
     ```ruby
     option "with-foo", "Compile with foo bindings" # This overrides the generated description if you want to
-      depends_on "foo" => :optional # Generated description is "Build with foo support"
+    depends_on "foo" => :optional # Generated description would otherwise be "Build with foo support"
     ```
+* Some [`Requirement`][6]s can also take a string specifying their minimum version that the formula depends on.

 We frown on [`option`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#option-class_method)s in Homebrew/homebrew-core as they are not tested by CI.